taddieken95/Accuray_Tech_Comm_Guide/Chapter 1: Doc Requests/Section 2: ECRs.md

 ## What do Documentation Request ECRs consist of?

-Similar to all variations of ECRs, a documentation request ECR will provide the technical writer with an overview of the change and why these changes are being requested.
+A documentation request ECR will provide the technical writer with an overview of the change and why these changes are being requested.
 The overview of the change can be found inside the **Description of Change:** section on the **Cover Page** of the ECR, and the rationale behind the change is found in the **Reason for Change:** section immediately below the **Description of Change:**.
-These will provide context, but will likely not contain all the necessary specifics for what needs to be updated.
+These will provide context, but will likely not contain all the necessary specifications for what needs to be updated.

-For the specifics, you should go to the **Attachments** tab inside the ECR.
+For the specifications, you should go to the **Attachments** tab inside the ECR.
 Here, you should find a PDF / Word document known as a **Redline**.
-A **Redline** will specifically layout all of the changes that an SME desires for the documents.
-Be sure to follow these redlines closely, as Doc Services will closely analyze the changes made to your document and verify that they match the redlines attached.
+A **Redline** will specifically lay out all of the changes that an SME desires for the documents.
+Be sure to follow these redlines closely, as Doc Services will analyze the changes made to your document and verify that they match the redlines attached.

 > **NOTE:** If additional changes are created inside the document, notify the corresponding SME so that they may update the redlines accordingly.
 Failure to do so may result in a rejected ECO.